External Ids for AQP11 Gene

 GeneCards Summary for AQP11 Gene

 AQP11 (Aquaporin 11) is a Protein Coding gene.
 Diseases associated with AQP11 include Diabetes Insipidus, Nephrogenic, Autosomal and Failure Of Tooth Eruption, Primary.
-Among its related pathways are Nanog in Mammalian ESC Pluripotency and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are Aquaporin-mediated transport and Nanog in Mammalian ESC Pluripotency.
 Gene Ontology (GO) annotations related to this gene include transporter activity and water channel activity.
-An important paralog of this gene is AQP12B.
+An important paralog of this gene is AQP12A.

 UniProtKB/Swiss-Prot Summary for AQP11 Gene